 If you are not full-time Spanish residents, it’s important to familiarize yourself with these rules applying to EU countries and make sure you’re aware of any changes that may occur post-Brexit.
 These are just guidelines – each case will be assessed individually.
 Therefore, it is always best to consult with a lawyer or immigration specialist to get a more accurate idea of what will apply to you.

-The most notable changes British property owners may face when living abroad post-Brexit is the amount of time one can spend at their holiday home without needing to renew their visa.
+The most notable changes British property owners may face when living abroad post-Brexit is the amount of time one can spend at their holiday home without needing to renew non lucrative visa or renew the golden visa spain.
 This is currently 90 days but will be reduced to 30 days from January 2021 onwards.

 The other change mentioned is that you may have to apply for a residency permit even if you only own a property and are not living in it full time.
 If this is the case, you would need to show proof of income, such as a pension or rental income, to obtain said residency permit.